-SEA Environmental Report for the Draft Portarlington Local Area Plan 2024-2030
+SEA Environmental Report for Proposed Material Alteration to the Draft Portarlington Local Area Plan 2024-2030

-SEA Environmental Report for the Draf t Portarlington Lo ocal Area Plan 2024-2030 JLA LIMIOIIIIEIItai Report for the Drai t Fortannigton Lo Cal Alea Flait 2027-2030
+SEA Environmental Report for Proposed Material Alteration to the Draft Portarlington Local Area Plan 2024-2030 JLA LINIOIIICIIC Report for Froposed to the Drait Fortannington

-Environmental Component SEO Code Guiding Principle Strategic Environmental Objectives Indicators Targets component code development Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Encourage the transition to a zero-carbon economy by facilitating the development of a grid infrastructure to support renewables and international connectivity.
-Reduce the average energy consumption per capita including promoting energy efficient buildings, retrofitting, smart- buildings, cities and grids Proportion of people reporting regular cycling / walking to school and work above previous CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above previous CSO figures Air A Support clean air policies that reduce the impact of air pollution on the environment and public health To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all sectors with particular reference to emissions from transport, residential heating, industry and agriculture Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution and move closer to WHO recommended levels Proportion of journeys made by private fossil fuel-based car compared to previous levels NO2 (Nitrogen Dioxide), PM10 (particulate matter with diameter of 10 microns or less) and O3 (Ozone) as part of Ambient Air Quality Monitoring Decrease in proportion of journeys made by car compared to previous levels Improvement in Air Quality trends, particularly in relation to transport related emissions Progress in successfully implementing Plan measures relating to sustainable mobility and travel Climatic Factors 56 С Achieving transition to a competitive, low carbon, climate- resilient economy that is cognisant of environmental impacts To minimise emissions of greenhouse gasses Integrate sustainable design solutions into infrastructure (e.g. energy efficient buildings; green infrastructure) Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Implementation of Plan measures relating to climate reduction targets A competitive, low-carbon, climate-resilient and environmentally sustainable economy Share of renewable energy in transport For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to climate reduction targets Contribute towards transition to a competitive, low-carbon, climate-resilient and environmentally sustainable economy by 2050 Contribute towards the National Energy and Climate Plan 2021-2030 sectoral target for transport (RES-T) of 14%, by 2030 (this may be increased following a provisional European agreement on 30 March 2023 for a binding overall RES target of at least 42.5% by 2030) Greenhouse gas emissions • Contribute towards the target of aggregate reduction in carbon dioxide (CO 2) emissions of at least 51% (compared to 1990 levels) by 2030 (helping to set Ireland
+Environmental Component SEO Code Guiding Principle Strategic Environmental Objectives Indicators Targets development Reduce the energy demand from the transport sector and support moves to electrification of road and rail transport modes Encourage the transition to a zero-carbon economy by facilitating the development of a grid infrastructure to support renewables and international connectivity.
+Reduce the average energy consumption per capita including promoting energy efficient buildings, retrofitting, smart- buildings, cities and grids Proportion of people reporting regular cycling / walking to school and work above previous CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above previous CSO figures Air A Support clean air policies that reduce the impact of air pollution on the environment and public health To avoid, prevent or reduce harmful effects on human health and the environment as a whole resulting from emissions to air from all sectors with particular reference to emissions from transport, residential heating, industry and agriculture Maintain and promote continuing improvement in air quality through the reduction of emissions and promotion of renewable energy and energy efficiency Promote continuing improvement in air quality Reduction of emissions of sulphur dioxide, nitrogen oxides, volatile organic compounds, ammonia and fine particulate matter which are responsible for acidification, eutrophication and ground-level ozone pollution Meet Air Quality Directive standards for the protection of human health - Air Quality Directive Significantly decrease noise pollution and move closer to WHO recommended levels Proportion of journeys made by private fossil fuel-based car compared to previous levels NO2 (Nitrogen Dioxide), PM10 (particulate matter with diameter of 10 microns or less) and O3 (Ozone) as part of Ambient Air Quality Monitoring Decrease in proportion of journeys made by car compared to previous levels Improvement in Air Quality trends, particularly in relation to transport related emissions Progress in successfully implementing Plan measures relating to sustainable mobility and travel Climatic Factors С Achieving transition to a competitive, low carbon, climate- resilient economy that is cognisant of environmental impacts To minimise emissions of greenhouse gasses Integrate sustainable design solutions into infrastructure (e.g. energy efficient buildings; green infrastructure) Contribute towards the reduction of greenhouse gas emissions in line with national targets Promote development resilient to the effects of climate change Promote the use of renewable energy, energy efficient development and increased use of public transport Implementation of Plan measures relating to climate reduction targets A competitive, low-carbon, climate-resilient and environmentally sustainable economy Share of renewable energy in transport Greenhouse gas emissions For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to climate reduction targets Contribute towards transition to a competitive, low-carbon, climate-resilient and environmentally sustainable economy by 2050 Contribute towards the National Energy and Climate Plan 2021-2030 sectoral target for transport (RES-T) of 14%, by 2030 (this may be increased following a provisional European agreement on 30 March 2023 for a binding overall RES target of at least 42.5% by 2030) Contribute towards the target of aggregate reduction in carbon dioxide (CO2) emissions of at least 51%

-SEA Environmental Report for the Draft Portarlington Local Area Plan 2024-2030 SEA EININGING report for the Drait Fortarinigton Local / lica 1 1011 202 1 2030
+SEA Environmental Report for Proposed Material Alteration to the Draft Portarlington Local Area Plan 2024-2030 --